 - Acoustic insulation.
 It improves the acoustic behavior of the building complex.

 - It avoids condensation.
-It allows the building to transpire naturally, thus avoiding condensation.
+It allows the building to transpire naturally, avoiding condensations.

 - Long useful life.
 Projected polyurethane is a material that maintains its properties during the useful life of the building, guaranteeing its durability.

-- And finally, the advantage we are analyzing in these lines: the impermeability of the facade against rainwater.
+- And finally, the advantage we are analyzing in this article: the impermeability of the facade against rainwater.

 The importance of watertightness in ventilated facades

-The closed cell projected polyurethane is a continuous intermediate coating that guarantees compliance with the water protection requirement on the Technical Code.
-It can be applied to any façade, with any degree of watertightness, and without any previous rendering.
+It can be applied to any facade, with any degree of watertightness, and without any previous rendering.
 It meets a degree of watertightness of 5, the maximum.
-In addition, its continuity guarantees the non-existence of unwanted joints or cracks through which water can get into the building.
+In addition, its continuity guarantees that there are no joints or cracks through which water could get into the building.

-In ventilated facades, where thermal insulation is always exposed to the action of rainwater, it is essential that the insulation acts as a waterproof barrier.
-In this way, it will protect the main sheet of the facade from water and it will not affect the thermal performance of the insulation system.
+In ventilated facades, where thermal insulation is always exposed torainwater, it is essential that the insulation acts as a waterproof barrier.
+In this way, it will protect the main sheet of the facade against water and it will not affect the thermal performance of the insulation system.

-Do not hesitate to contact us if you need further information on Synthesia Internacional's polyurethane systems.
+Do not hesitate to contact us or download the following catalogue to receive further information on our polyurethane systems: